 If you visit my Survival eBooks page under the category, “Health, Medical, Sanitation” you’ll find a PDF on survival dentistry called “Where There Is No Dentist.”
 I highly recommend this book in case you’re ever in a situation where someone has extreme tooth pain and no dentists are available.
 It explains what tools and supplies you’ll need, how to put in temporary fillings, and even how to extract a tooth.

 However, let’s be optimistic and imagine that whatever disaster you face will be temporary and that eventually there will be affordable dentists again.
 If you don’t want to have a friend or family member yanking out your teeth in the meantime, then I suggest you brush and floss everyday and get your cavities filled ASAP.
 No one likes going to the dentist so it’s tempting to put it off, but if the SHTF you’ll wish you hadn’t.

 But once you have a cavity it’s too late.
 So earlier this year I went to the dentist several times to get my cavities filled and have a couple of crowns put in.
 I went ahead and did it because this year I’m feeling a bigger sense of urgency about being prepared.
 The dentist can be expensive, especially if you don’t have a dental plan.
 I would try something like Dental Plus Card which can get you some huge discounts.
-The catch is that you’re very limited in what dentists you can see (I have to drive an hour to see my dentist), but it’s worth it.
+The catch is that you’re very limited in what dentists you can see (I have to drive for about an hour to see my dentist), but it’s worth it.

 Anyway, I just wanted to point this out to my fellow preppers because it’s an issue most people don’t think about until it’s too late.
 I believe hard times are just around the corner so now is the time to get your teeth fixed.